quantalogic/quantalogic/REFERENCE_TOOLS.md

 ### AgentTool

-The **Agent Tool** enables task delegation to another agent, providing specialized functionality for handling tasks.
+The **AgentTool** enables task delegation to another agent, providing specialized functionality for handling tasks.
+(Note: Full implementation not provided in the code; description based on original documentation.)

 #### Parameters